 - People skills.
 You’ll need to build rapport with your clients so that you retain them as customers and keep them coming back.

-Costs to Start a Freelance Writing Business
+Checklist for Starting a Freelance Writing Business

 Step 1: Write your Business Plan